Cisco profit edges past estimates despite weak telecom spending

 Cisco Systems Inc's (CSCO.O) quarterly profit edged past market estimates as demand for new switches, routers, wireless gear and servers made up for sluggish spending by telecom customers and weak sales in emerging markets.

-The network equipment maker is making a transition towards high-end switches and routers and investing in new products such as data analytics software and cloud-management tools.
+The network equipment maker is making a transition toward high-end switches and routers and investing in new products such as data analytics software and cloud-management tools.

 Last month, market research firm Gartner (IT.N) forecast a decline in telecom services spending this year. (gtnr.it/1PmWbP0)